- Location: NE Arata Road between 223rd and 238th Avenues, with some additional work on Halsey Street and Wood Village

 - Funding Source: Two federal sources and County General Roadway Funds

-Storm water pipes will be installed on a small section of Halsey Street and on Wood Village Boulevard between Halsey and Arata.
+Storm water pipes were installed on a small section of Halsey Street and on Wood Village Boulevard between Halsey and Arata.

-In 2020 the City of Wood Village will install fencing along portions of Arata Road.
-City staff will coordinate with property owners before the fencing is installed.
+In 2020 the City of Wood Village installed fencing along portions of Arata Road.

 Funding for the project came from multiple federal grant sources including $1.67 million from Regional Flexible Funds awarded by Metro and $2.1 million allocated from the State of Oregon’s Flexible Funds.